|Articles of Incorporation|

 2. Approval of proposed amendments requires a favorable response from two-thirds of the members who vote.
 Electronic means of voting may be used and the vote shall be null and void if fewer than ten percent of members participate.
 Council shall decide whether a subsequent vote, requiring the same criteria for approval, will be held.

 |Article XVI – Constitution and By-Laws

-New Officers, Committee members and Chairs will be provided with a copy of the Articles of Incorporation and By-Laws by the Executive Director.
+New Officers, Committee members and Chairs will be provided with a copy of the Articles of Incorporation and By-Laws by the Executive Office.